Venafi/vault-pki-monitor-venafi/README.md

 1. Check the result in Venafi:
     1. For Venafi Platform, navigate to the policy folder (zone) you specified when you created the role, and review the certificate that was created.
-    1. For Venafi Cloud, navigate to the Venafi Cloud Risk Assessement certificate inventory page and use the 'Newly Discovered' filter to view certificates that were uploaded from Vault within the specified timeframe.
+    1. For Venafi Cloud, navigate to the Venafi Cloud DevOpsACCELERATE inventory view. use the 'Owner' filter and select the Venafi Cloud user that corresponds to the API key that was used to configure the vault-pki-monitor plugin.
+A new dashboard will be available soon that will provide statistics on certificate issuance/upload activity.

 <!-- TODO: show example of separating permissions between InfoSec and DevOps -->
 ## Usage Example of Venafi Policy Enforcement